 In accordance with the ADA Amendments Act of 2008, there are some conditions and disabilities that have the potential to impact attendance.
-In those specific cases, when appropriate and reasonable, the Student Accessibility Council will provide a student with the accommodation of Absence Consideration.
+In those specific cases, when appropriate and reasonable, the Student Accessibility Resource Center will provide a student with the accommodation of Attendance Consideration.
 In order to receive this accommodation, students must supply sufficient and current documentation including a diagnosis and recommendations from professionals in the area of the disability.
 The student often needs to provide updated documentation in order for the accommodation to remain in effect.
 Medical and psychological conditions are always kept confidential, and are not shared as part of the accommodation notification process.
 The student will sometimes choose to disclose to faculty and staff the nature of their condition, however, they are not obligated to disclose that information.
 The role of the Student Accessibility Council is only to confirm that there is a condition present.

 The U.S Office of Civil Rights recently released the following guidelines for higher education professionals to consider in determining what is “flexible and reasonable “ when students have conditions that impact attendance:

 - What does the course description and syllabus say about attendance?